 If you have decided to seek help for drug or alcohol addiction, you may be wondering how to get started.
 The answer is with a drug and alcohol detox program.
 In a detox program, medical professionals will safely help you get through the withdrawal portion of your recovery.
 Ridding your body of substances can be an uncomfortable and sometimes dangerous process, so it’s critical that you do so in a medically supervised treatment center.

-We are proud to offer detox programs for various substances, including alcohol, barbiturates, cocaine, crystal meth, heroin, and opiates.
+We are proud to offer detox in Orange County for various substances, including alcohol, barbiturates, cocaine, crystal meth, heroin, and opiates.

 Relapse prevention techniques focus on your life after you complete drug or alcohol treatment.
 While relapse is often a part of recovery, it doesn’t have to be.

 Relapse prevention involves identifying triggers and behaviors that may lead to relapse.
 Identifying these triggers may make it easier for you to avoid specific situations that may lead to drug or alcohol use.
 However, not all triggers are avoidable.
 When you learn relapse prevention techniques, you will be armed with the tools you need to deal with unavoidable triggers and to keep from falling into old behaviors.